GadgetCheck/PlayView/README.md

 PlayView
 ========

-A Simple and Beautiful PlayStore 4.0 like Listview Implementation
+A Simple and Beautiful PlayStore 4.0 like Listview Implementation.
+This is just a intial step towards developing something great.

+Android 2.2 and UP.

 ![Example Image][1]